 The METRC system is also helping to crack down on the black market by adding an additional layer of accountability.
 With its tracking system for every marijuana plant sold legally, METRC aims to keep legal growers’ inventory from occasionally falling off the back of a truck.
 The system also helps law enforcement more easily differentiate legal operations from illegal ones.
 To date, the system has registered over 5,000 users and tracked more than 1,000,000 plants and 500,000 packages.

-Given that the rapid growth of the industry is driving prices at most Colorado pot shops to around the same as what’s on the street and the fact that dispensaries have products governed by grow laws prohibiting certain pesticides and contaminants, to Schwartz it’s an easy choice.
+Given that the rapid growth of the industry is driving prices at most Colorado pot shops to around the same as what’s on the street and the fact that dispensaries have products governed by grow laws prohibiting certain pesticides and contaminants, it’s an easy choice for Schwartz.

-Black-market dealers are also antithetical to the work most in the industry are doing to try to improve the reputation of marijuana and the people who use and sell it, he says.
+Black-market dealers are also antithetical to the work most people in the industry are doing to try and improve the reputation of marijuana and to the people who use and sell it, he says.

 “People don’t understand the amount of constraints that are on the industry and what we’re trying to do in order to establish this industry and bring this aboveboard and make this legal for everyone,” says Schwartz.
 “It sounds a little pretentious, but for me at the core of it it’s an issue about liberty, it’s an issue about freedom.”

 Rooting out what remains of the underground market likely means more costs, more regulations and more paperwork for those on the legal side.
 But that’s life in the marijuana business.There's More To Pot Sales Than The Weedmarijuana, legal marijuana, marijuana laws, cannabis cultivation, marijuana legalization, legal cannabis states, legal marijuana states, black market marijuanaYescrIBTimes